kernelci/kernelci-core/doc/schema-job.rst

 POST
 ****

-The following schema covers the data that should be available in the job JSON data sent to the server.
+The following schema covers the data that should be available in the JSON data sent to the server.

 ::